-Activities and environments are designed to foster meaningful day activities for the individual to include the acquisition and maintenance of skills, building positive group, individual and interpersonal skills, greater independence and personal choice.
-Services must optimize, not regiment individual initiative, autonomy and independence in making informed life choices including what he/she does during the day and with whom they interact.
+vities and ronments are igned to foster ningful day activities the individual to ude the acquisition maintenance of skills, lding positive group, ividual and rpersonal skills, ater independence and sonal choice.
+Services st optimize, not iment individual iative, autonomy and ependence in making ormed life choices luding what he/she s during the day and h whom they interact.

 Day Services-Adult must have a community component that is individualized and based upon the choices of each person.
 Community participation activities must be offered to the same degree of access as someone not receiving ID/DD Waiver services.
-Community integration can be provided individually or in groups of up to three (3) people.
+Community integration can be provided toileting and hygiene needs during the day.